david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 5: Integration via GitHub MCP** 📤
 **User Prompt:**
 ```
-"The fix works perfectly!
-Now let's commit this change and create a pull request targeting the current demo branch (not main) to get it reviewed and merged."
+The fix works perfectly!
+Now let's commit this change and create a pull request targeting the current demo branch (not main) to get it reviewed and merged.
 ```

 **Expected AI Actions:**